varghele/GNN2H/README.md

 # GNN2H
-Predict 2H NMR order parameters with Graph neural networks.
-WIP
+Predicting smoothed 2H NMR order parameters of POPC in presence of up to two added molecules.